 - Outside views

-Outside view – The analyst on TV is recommending a buy on the stock therefore the stock is a buy.
+Outside view – The analyst on TV recommends a buy on the stock; therefore, the stock is a buy.

 If the POV is bullish, you can choose to do one of the following: